developercyrus/docker-cloudflare-worker-local-dev/README.md

 ### Advantage
-no need install in host:
+1. no need install in host:
    - node.js for development
-- wrangler for development
+   - wrangler for own deployment
+2. one-click button for other deployment

 ### Local Testing
 ```bash